pcrutchl/coffee-gear/coffee.md

 ## But what about home espresso?

-No.
+😬

-Okay, there are caveats, but usually: no. For “Cheap and convenient” I can’t think of a situation where it’s worth it.
+Okay, there are caveats, but usually: 😬.
+For “Cheap and convenient” I can’t think of a situation where it’s worth it.
 It’s not worth the headache, or the heartache when you make a big outlay for low-end machine (under ~$400) and a decent grinder (under ~$200) and come away with something really disappointing.
 Generally you’re better off spending $2–$3 at your local coffee shop, which is a steal since that bag of good beans that costs $16 makes probably 17 shots (12 oz / 20 g), *and* that’s with no waste.
 You’re gonna waste a lot figuring out espresso.
 Or just spend the $250+ on the “good and convenient” coffee solution and go to your coffee shop to have little a espresso, as a treat.

 The exception — *maybe — *is doing it by hand.
 I have a friend who loves his [ROK Grinder](https://amzn.to/2SwmwBW) and [Flair Signature lever machine](https://amzn.to/2UEvH65).
 You can do some really cool pressure profiling on it but there’s a learning curve and you need to add your own hot water (and hand-applied pressure).
 It’s definitely the Hario V60 of the espresso world — inexpensive (relatively) and good.
 You’re still running well into the $400 range for the set, and you’re doing a lot by hand.